GregoryMaselle/Birdy_ICNature/readme.md

 5.)
 Click 'run program' and the program will run on your device Alternatively, you can download the Birdy apk onto the smartphone and install the app by running the apk

+## Notices

+ALL IMAGES DO NOT BELONG TO THE DEVELOPER/S AND THIS APPLICATION IS NOT INTENDED TO BE USED COMMERCIALLY.
+THE IMAGES BELONG TO THEIR ORIGINAL OWNERS AND THE DEVELOPERS CLAIM NO OWNERSHIP OF SAID IMAGES.